 If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

-You need to find renters who will make your life easier as a landlord, not harder.
+One of the first things to remember is to find renters who will make your life easier as a landlord, not harder.
 Any prospective tenant can act like the best tenant in the world during the initial walk-through.
-But if you want to make sure you’re getting the best renter, it’s important to screen every prospective tenant thoroughly before signing a lease agreement, and that starts with the rental application.
+But if you want to ensure you’re getting the best renter, it’s important to thoroughly screen every prospective tenant before signing a lease agreement, starting with the rental application process.

-Why Do Landlords Need to Collect a Rental Application?
+Why Do Landlords Need to Collect Rental Applications?

 Successful property management begins with good documentation – if for no other reason than to avoid discrimination lawsuits.

-When you decline one applicant and sign a lease agreement with another, the declined applicant can sue you.
-It’s an occupational hazard of being a landlord.
-But keeping your tenant screening reports and rental applications gives you documentation to show the judge, that you rented to the more qualified applicant.
+When you decline one applicant and accept a lease agreement with another, the rejected applicant can sue you.
+Being a landlord is an occupational hazard.
+However, keeping your tenant screening reports and rental application forms gives you documentation to show the judge that you rented to a more qualified applicant.

-The rental application in California is also where applicants legally declare, on penalty of perjury, that the information is correct.
-If they claim they have no pets, or that only one adult will live in the property, then sneak in pets or extra occupants, they perjured themselves in the rental application.
+The rental application in California requires applicants to legally declare, on penalty of perjury, that the information is correct.
+If they claim they have no pets or that only one adult will live on the property, then sneak in pets or extra occupants, they perjure themselves into the rental application.

-The rental application in California, together with a reliable real estate lease, reduces your liability risk and helps protect your investment.
-It also builds a strong foundation for the ongoing relationship between you and your tenant; you will both be able to proceed with confidence of your mutual respect and trust and start the rental off on the right foot.
+The rental application in California, together with a reliable real estate lease, reduces your liability risk and helps protect your invalids with a strong foundation for the ongoing relationship between you and your tenant; you will both be able to proceed with confidence in your mutual respect and trust and start the rental off on the right foot.

 Here’s where you can access our free rental application for California.